jkobject/jkobject.github.io/_opinions/on-the-intelligent-design.md

 ---
-title: "Are We Really Conscious?"
+title: "Are We Really Conscious? pt1"
 excerpt: "This is the first part of a Serie on consciousness, life and intelligence"
-category: "On conscioussness"
+category: "On consciousness"
 tags:
  - Artificial Intelligence
  - Consciousness